sunjun/sunjun.github.io/README.md

 # TO DO

 1. write a markdown sytle file.
-2. sennd to the python script.
+2. send to the python script.

 ## Script to do